Combinatorial properties of Newton maps: Abstract extended Newton graphs

 \item (Periodic Hubbard trees) There is a finite collection of (possibly degenerate) minimal abstract extended Hubbard trees $H_i \subset \Sigma$ which are disjoint from $\Gamma$, and for each $H_i$ there is a minimal positive integer $m_i\geq 2$ called the \emph{period of the tree} such that $f^{m_i}\left(H_i\right)=H_i.$

 \item (Preperiodic trees) There is a finite collection of possibly degenerate trees $H'_i \subset \Sigma$ of preperiod $\ell_i$, i.e. there is a minimal positive integer $\ell_i$ so that $f^{\ell_i}(H'_i)$ is a periodic Hubbard tree ($H'_i$ is not necessarily a Hubbard tree).
-Furthermore for each $i$, the tree $H'_i$ contains a critical or postcritical point. \item (Trees separated) Any two different periodic or pre-periodic Hubbard trees lie in different complementary components of $\Gamma$.
+Furthermore for each $i$, the tree $H'_i$ contains a critical or postcritical point.

-\item (Periodic Newton rays) For every periodic abstract extended Hubbard tree $H_i$ of period $m_i$, there is exactly one periodic abstract Newton ray $\mathcal{R}_i$ connecting $H_i$ to $\Gamma$.
-The ray lands at a repelling fixed point $\omega_i\in H_i$ and has period $m_i\cdot r_i$ where $r_i$ is the period of any external ray landing at the corresponding fixed point of the polynomial realizing $H_i$.
+\item (Trees separated) Any two different periodic or pre-periodic Hubbard trees lie in different complementary components of $\Gamma$.

-\item (Preperiodic Newton rays) For every preperiodic tree $H'_i$, there exists at least one preperiodic abstract Newton ray in $\Sigma$ connecting $H'_i$ to $\Gamma$.
-A preperiodic ray landing at a periodic Hubbard tree must have preperiod 1.
+\item (Periodic Newton rays) For every periodic abstract extended Hubbard tree $H_i$ of period $m_i$, there is exactly one periodic abstract Newton ray $\mathcal{R}_i$ with respect to $(\Gamma,f)$.
+The ray lands at a repelling fixed point $\omega_i\in H_i$ of $f^{m_i}$ and has period $m_i\cdot r_i$ where $r_i$ is the period of any external ray landing at the corresponding fixed point of the polynomial realizing $H_i$.

-\item (Unique extendability) The conditions of Proposition \ref{Prop_RegExt} are met; thus $f$ has a regular extension $\ol{f}$ which is unique up to Thurston equivalence (after upgrading $f$ to a graph map following Remark \ref{rem_weakGraphMap}).
+\item (Preperiodic Newton rays) For every preperiodic tree $H'_i$, there exists at least one preperiodic abstract Newton ray in $\Sigma$ with respect to $(\Gamma,f)$ connecting a vertex of $H'_i$ to $\Gamma$.